International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Vineet Kumar Sharma and Jayashree Acharya.
+Vineet Kumar Sharma, Jayashree Acharya.
 Effect of 6 –weeks training of mantras and breathing in Surya Namaskar on performance of digit-letter substitution task by school children.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(1): 33-37.
+Int J Yogic Hum Mov Sports Sciences 2017;2(1):33-37.